-The program connects employers with prospective interns through an online platform and reimburses eligible companies (100 FTEs or fewer in Massachusetts; no more than 250 globally) and research institutions for intern stipends.
+The Internship Challenge connects employers with college students and recent graduates through an online platform and reimburses eligible companies (100 or fewer employees in Massachusetts; no more than 250 globally) for intern stipends.

-Internships can be part or full time and can take place for companies any time during the 12-month Program Year, which runs from May 1 through April 30 of the following year.
-For research institutions, there is no specific program year.
-Candidates looking for an internship will submit an online application, which includes their resume, to be posted in the MLSC’s application database (candidates do not apply to a particular company or for a specific position).
-There is no application deadline since internship placements will be rolling.
+Internships can be part or full time and can take place any time during the 12-month Program Year, which runs from May 1 through April 30.
+Candidates submit an online application, which includes their resume and a cover letter, to be posted in the MLSC’s application database (candidates do not apply to a particular company or for a specific position).
+There is no application deadline since internship placements are rolling.

 - Must meet one of the following:

-- 4-year college or university students must have or will complete(d) at least their freshman year the semester before the internship starts, or have graduated within the past calendar year.
+- Enrolled in a 4-year college or university and having completed at least their freshman year the semester before the internship OR have graduated within the past year.

-- Graduate students must be enrolled in a Master’s Degree program or received their Master’s Degree within the past calendar year.
-Ph.D. and M.D. students are not eligible.
+- Graduate students must be enrolled in a Master’s Degree program or have received their Master’s Degree within the past year.
+Ph.D. and M.D. candidates are not eligible.

 - Interns are to be hired and paid directly by the host company.
-Any employed intern shall be treated as a W-2 employee of the company (not a contractor or subcontractor) for compensation purposes.
-However, interns must be hired for a temporary internship experience and not hired as permanent employees (interns can be hired full time upon completion of the MLSC-sponsored internship).
+Any employed intern shall be treated as a W-2 employee of the company (not a contractor or subcontractor).
+Interns must be hired for a temporary internship experience and not as permanent employees.
+Upon completion of the internship, interns can be hired as full-time employees.

 - Interns cannot participate in more than one subsidized internship in the same program year.

-- Interns cannot participate in more than two subsidized internships (over two Program Years) with the same company.
+- Interns cannot participate in more than two subsidized internships with the same company.

-- Internships cannot also be subsidized by another state entity (such as MassTech or MassCEC).
-Companies participating in more than one state-funded internship program must hire different interns under each program
+- Internships cannot be concurrently subsidized by another state entity (such as MassTech or MassCEC).